papivot/pace-docs/Kubernetes fundamentals.md

 deployment.apps/k8s-operations created
 ```

+#### Step2 - View the running configuration

-Execute kubectl to view the pod -
+Wait for a minute or so for the pod to be successfully schedules and then execute kubectl to view the pod -

 > `kubectl get pods -n default -o wide`